frederic-perez/AmE-dictionary/data/dictionary.md

 __spearhead__ _v_ :eight: (spearheaded, spearheading) Lead (an attack or movement). _He's spearheading a campaign to reduce the number of accidents at work._ _Syn_ lead, head, front
 __special-team__
 __specially__ _adv_ :two: Specifically, in a special manner. _A can of Coke rested in the specially made holder._ _Specialty apparel sellers._
+__specie__ _n_ Coin money, as distinguished from bullion or paper money. _Syn_ coinage, metal money, mintage _he king then descended and went himself to see the barrels of specie, in gold and silver, which ... four men had just rolled into a cellar._
 __specifically__
 __specifics__ _The new project lacks many specifics at this point, including a detailed timeline and budget._
 __specious__ :two::hammer: _Specious argument._